 I just kept thinking I can’t believe I know and hang out with someone who is 50!

-Which now I am quite sure the young people who hang out with me and my husband at hockey probably think that of us.
+Which I’m quite sure the young hockey players who hang out with my husband I think now. 🙂

 I’d like to say that I don’t feel 48.